 She lives in Chocowinity, NC, with her husband, Bruce.
 They have three children and two grandchildren.

-Mr. Carter has 36 years of experience in the commercial real estate industry.
-Previously, he was an Executive Managing Director of Centerline Capital Group (Centerline) and head of the Commercial Real Estate Group.
-He became part of the Centerline team when his company, Capri Capital Finance (CCF), was acquired by Centerline in 2005.
-He co-founded and served as Co-Chairman of both CCF and Capri Capital Advisors (CCA).
-He was instrumental in building Capri to a diversified real estate investment firm with $8 billion in real estate equity and debt investments under management.
-Prior to Capri, Mr. Carter was Regional Vice President at Westinghouse Credit Corporation in Irvine and a Second Vice President at Continental Bank in Chicago.
+Daryl has 39 years of experience in the commercial real estate industry.
+Previously, he was an Executive Managing Director of Centerline Capital Group.
+He became part of the Centerline team when his company, Capri Capital Finance, was acquired by Centerline in 2005.
+He co-founded and served as Co-Chairman of the Capri Capital family of companies.
+Daryl was instrumental in building Capri to a diversified real estate investment firm with $8 billion in real estate equity and debt investments under management.
+Prior to Capri, he was Regional Vice President at Westinghouse Credit Corporation and a Second Vice President at Continental Bank.

 Casey C. Clark, CFA